TN 10 (04-24)

 b.
 Example - Auxiliaries Erroneously Entitled; New Claimant Files

 B2 and C1 were awarded benefits in 03/2002.
 C1 was entitled as a stepchild based on the determination that B2 was married to the NH.
 A current claim is filed by B2 for a different stepchild, C2 in 06/2006.
 In the course of developing this claim, it is shown that B2 was never married to the NH.
 The prior determination of benefits made in 03/2002 for B2 and C1 cannot be reopened, i.e., it was more than 4 years ago and none of the special situations in GN 04020.001 exist.
 SSA will continue to pay benefits to them.
 However, the current claim by C2, filed in 06/2006, as a stepchild will be denied because the only way C2 can be entitled is as a stepchild.
 Since B2 was not married to the NH, C2’s claim must be denied.
 SSA cannot take benefits away from B2 and C1 because the rules of administrative finality preclude it.
-When B2's benefits are terminated due to C1 attaining age 16, if B2 again files for wife's or widow's benefits on this record, her claim will be denied unless she later marries the NH.
+When B2's benefits are terminated due to C1 attaining age 16, if B2 again files for wife's or widow's benefits on this record, their claim will be denied unless they later marry the NH.

 c.
 Example - Incorrect Computation; New Auxiliary Files

-When the NH is entitled in 01/2002 we compute his PIA and benefit amount incorrectly.
+When the NH is entitled in 01/2002 we compute their PIA and benefit amount incorrectly.
 More than 4 years later a child files for benefits in 02/2007.
 The adjudicator notices the error.
 The child should be paid based on the correct PIA rather than on the incorrect rate protected by the rules of administrative finality for the NH.
 For additional information and examples, see RS 00615.754.
 See GN 04030.070B.4 about the effect of a DIB Guarantee PIA on a subsequent claim.

 NOTE: When there is one or more claimants on a record being paid based on an incorrect PIA that is protected by the rules of administrative finality and other claimants are being paid based on the correct PIA, change the MBR PIA to the lower correct PIA effective with the date of entitlement of the new claimant.
 In addition, prepare a special message to show the PIAs that were used to compute the benefits for the protected claimants and post the Administrative Finality code to the MBR.